-The credit is limited to \$7,500 in the case of a vehicle that has a gross vehicle weight rating of less than 14,000 pounds, and \$40,000 for all other vehicles.
+The credit is limited to \$7,500 in the case of a vehicle that has a gross vehicle weight rating of less than 14,000 pounds, and

+\$40,000 for all other vehicles.

 Q4.
-How is "incremental cost" determined? (added December 29, 2022)
+How is "incremental cost" determined? (updated October 6, 2023)

 A4.
 The incremental cost is the excess of the purchase price of a qualified commercial clean vehicle over the price of a comparable vehicle.
 A comparable vehicle is a vehicle powered solely by a gasoline or diesel internal combustion engine that is comparable in size and use to the qualified commercial clean vehicle.
-For a safe harbor to determine incremental cost for taxable year 2023, see Notice 2023-9.
+For a safe harbor, a non-exhaustive estimate that may be used to determine incremental cost for taxable year 2023, see Notice 2023-9.